simpledotorg/simple-server/doc/arch/016-reporting-schema.md

 There's a high up-front cost and complexity to using a third-party tool.
 Additionally, there may be hidden constraints in such tools that we don't want to deal with while we're in an iterative stage of this effort.

-## Status

-Proposed

 ## Consequences

+* The reporting schema introduces a new way to build reports.
+If we do not converge existing reports to use the reporting schema, then we will end up with _more_ fragmentation, not less, on how we build reports.
+* With a reporting schema, it is import to strike the right balance between application and SQL code.
+  For example, is "risk level" pre-computed in the reporting schema, or computed at query-time in the application?
+We will need to be mindful of maintaining the right balance.
+Some criteria we could use are:
+  * How often will it change?
+  * How complex is it?
+  * How expensive is it to compute?
 * We will have more nightly cron tasks to refresh the reporting views.
 We need to monitor the performance of these refreshes closely to identify when database views are no longer a viable option for us.
-* We can start thinking of migrating existing dashboard reports to consume data from the reporting tables.
-Some good candidates to start migrating could possibly be:
-  * Registrations: It is a simple report and easy to verify
-  * Lost-to-follow-up breakdowns: It tests the more complex aspects of the reporting tables, but is fairly isolated.
-* We will need to maintain and evolve the reporting schema as reporting requirements change.
+* We will additionally need to maintain and evolve the reporting schema as reporting requirements change.
+* We will not be able to use the reporting schema for indicators with a time granularity lower than per-month.
+Eg. daily statistics in the Progress tab of the app.